Winter Teaching Week 2021

 Full details, session descriptions, and registration information will be posted on December 1.

 The Fall Teaching Conference is designed to prepare new and experienced graduate student teachers for their roles as Teaching Fellows in the FAS.
 This year’s conference will focus on the skills and tools essential to remote teaching.
 We will explore best practices for course support and section teaching, and consider how those translate to a remote setting, especially in Canvas and Zoom.

 The conference includes four complementary components, which you may take together or separately, depending on your needs and interests.
 Together, they will allow you to learn effective teaching techniques, share ideas with your peers, and practice teaching via Zoom.

 Please note: The 2020 Fall Teaching Conference has concluded.
 Thank you for joining us for so many engaging sessions!
 You can find resources and follow-up materials from the synchronous training and many of the plenaries on the Hit the Ground Running Canvas site.

-If you are an undergraduate Course Assistant, we will be offering a training on Tuesday, August 25 and Wednesday, August 26.
+We offered a training for undergraduate Course Assistants on Tuesday, August 25 and Wednesday, August 26.

 Robert Lue, Richard L. Menschel Faculty Director of the Derek Bok Center for Teaching and Learning

 In this opening plenary, hear some words of welcome and encouragement from the Bok Center’s Faculty Director as you think about how to approach your teaching under unprecedented circumstances this fall.
 As a graduate student and teacher, you are undertaking the exciting process of translating and transmitting your discipline to undergraduates, under remote circumstances, while at the same time developing as a scholar in your field.
 You will consider finding the balance in this work, and also explore real examples from Professor Lue’s teaching, as you think about how to implement active learning online.